 WHY RUN A FLASH SALE?

-A flash sale to me is win win for everyone.
+A flash sale to me is win win for everyone and you can run an event like this for a number of key dates throughout the year.
 You make a little profit and your clients and their friends get to order professional printed images at an insanely great price…so what are you waiting for!